ccflyme/ccflyme.github.io/_posts/2017-02-26-Software-Testing.markdown

 Test Scenarios

 Test Cases
+	There are many tools to write test cases like word, excel etc. But I hate to use word to write test cases, it's fucking bad.

 Test Management Tools
 	1. TFS(I think Microsoft dones very well in testing, so if your team is using TFS, then just use it to do test management.
 It is really good.)